 He hoped the shock he felt was not being carried on his voice, because then the policeman was definitely going to suspect something was wrong.

 ‘I’ve been ill,’ said Margery.
 ‘That wine I drank the other night make me sick.
 I went to sleep in the spare bedroom to make sure you didn’t wake me when you came in from building whatever it was that you were building in the garage.
-I’ve just slept for almost two days!’
+I’ve been asleep for almost two days!’

 Mark thought furiously, trying to work out what the hell was going on.
 At a complete loss of what to say, he decided to stall for time until he could figure out why his wife was not in the box where he had put her.

 ‘Where is Lisa?’ he asked, hoping that the policeman would find the conversation boring and leave.
 Right now, he wanted the house empty, so that he could get to his garage and have a beer while he thought things over.

 When Margery spoke it was with the scornful voice she usually used when having to talk about his beloved daughter.